Thursday, December 11, 2008

 The tiger asked again, “But why’re you tied up to the pole?”

-At that, the tiger said, “Heeh!
+Being hit, the tiger said, “Heeh!
 Heeh!
 Hihi!
 Hihi!”

 Then another poked him with a spear.